Using Dedicated Load Balancers (Advanced Level)

 Adding a Listener

 Add a listener to the created load balancer.
 When you add the listener, create a backend server group, configure a health check, and add the two ECSs to the created backend server group.
+If a backend server is detected unhealthy, the load balancer will stop routing traffic to it until the backend server recovers.

 Configure two forwarding policies to forward HTTP requests to the two ECSs, for example, requests from www.example.com/ELB01/ to ECS01, and those from www.example.com/ELB02/ to ECS02.